scipy-conference/scipy_proceedings/papers/popmon/popmon_paper.rst

 environments: from a local machine, a (restricted) environment, to a public cloud.
-If, however, a certain dashboarding tool is available, then the metrics computed by ``popmon`` are exposed and can be exported into other databases, for example Kibana.
-One downside of producing self-contained reports is that they can get large as the plots are pre-computed and embedded.
-This may be mitigated by replacing the plots with interactive visualizations (e.g. using Bokeh :cite:`bokeh` or plotly express :cite:`plotlypy`).
+If, however, a certain dashboarding tool is available, then the metrics computed by ``popmon`` are exposed and can be exported into that tool, for example Kibana :cite:`kibana`.
+One downside of producing self-contained reports is that they can get large when the plots are pre-rendered and embedded.
+This is mitigated by embedding plots as JSON that are (lazily) rendered on the client-side.
+Plotly express :cite:`plotlypy` powers the interactive embedded plots in ``popmon`` as of v1.0.0.

 Note that multiple reference types can be used in the same stability report.
 For instance, ``popmon``\ ’s default reference pipelines always